nigalanakis/Crystal_Math/README.md

 		"mass": [12.0107, 12.0107, 12.0107, 12.0107, 12.0107, 12.0107],
 		"atoms_to_align": "all"}

-The `coordinates` key contains the positions of the atoms in the fragment in any coordinate system.
+The `"coordinates"` key contains the positions of the atoms in the fragment in any coordinate system.
 These coordinates with be automaticaly converted to space-fixed reference coordinates by the `create_reference_fragments.py` script.
-A crucial aspect of these entries is the `atoms_to_align` key.
+A crucial aspect of these entries is the `"atoms_to_align"` key.
 This instruction designates specific atoms within the fragment, employed to synchronize the orientation of the reference fragment with a congruent fragment identified within a crystal structure.
-It accepts an `all` value, directing the algorithm to utilize all available atoms for alignment procedures.
+It accepts an `"all"` value, directing the algorithm to utilize all available atoms for alignment procedures.
 Alternatively, it accommodates a list of integers, signifying atom indexes, essential for instances where fragments exhibit mirror symmetries.
 This nuanced approach addresses scenarios where traditional SMARTS representation falls short, particularly for fragments bearing indistinguishable, mirror-image formations, such as the ambiguity in oxygens in a structure like `[\#6]S(=O)(=O)[NH2]`.

 #### 3.5 Performing the data extraction

 The data extraction is performed by exectuting the `csd_data_extraction.py` script.
-If any of the parameters `get_refcode_families`, `cluster_refcode_families`, `get_unique_structures` is set to True, the code will first generate the respective *.json files mentioned in the previous section.
+If any of the parameters `get_refcode_families`, `cluster_refcode_families`, `get_unique_structures` is set to `True`, the code will first generate the respective `*.json` files mentioned in the previous section.
 The respective functions are found in the module `csd_operations`.
 Once these tasks are completed, the code moves to extract data from the CSD using the `get_structure_data.py` function.